 What is Non-Renewable Energy?

-Non-renewable energy comes from sources that will either run out or not be replenished for thousands (or millions) of years.
+Non-renewable energy comes from sources that will either run out or not be replenished for many thousands of years.
 These include fossil fuels, such as coal, and natural gases that are burned to generate electricity.

 Renewable energy is important as it has the potential to provide a ready supply of power without using natural resources.
 There is also a lower risk of environmental problems like fuel spills and minimal issues with emissions, while also reducing the need for imported fuels.
 With reliable supplies and fuel diversification, renewable energy could meet our power needs for years to come.